 Just like you would if you were selling to a traditional buyer, you should get an earnest money deposit from an investor.
 A cash deposit demonstrates that the buyer is serious about purchasing your home and has the means to do so.
 A refusal to provide a deposit is a major red flag.

-As Bennett explains, “If the buyer is buying direct, typical cash sale standards are $5k–$10k earnest money deposit.”
-However, Bennett notes that a novation agreement doesn’t typically include an earnest money deposit.
+As Bennett explains, "If the buyer is buying direct, typical cash sale standards are 1–3% earnest money deposit."
+However, he notes that a wholesaler will often provide a smaller deposit upfront and then have the end buyer send a larger, non-refundable deposit to the escrow company once they reassign the contract.

 Recommended reading